Jetpack Stats Alternative: Migrating to Koko Analytics

 - The import process will add to any existing data already present for the given date range.
 If you have been running Koko Analytics alongside Jetpack Stats for a while, pay careful attention to the start and end date fields.

-- If you have data in Koko Analytics that you care about, we recommend taking a back-up of your Koko Analytics database tables before running the import process.
+- If you have data in Koko Analytics that you care about, we recommend taking a backup of your Koko Analytics database tables before running the import process.

-If you are coming from Jetpack Stats to Koko Analytics and have any questions or feature requests, don’t hesitate to either get in touch, open a topic on the WordPress.org plugin support forums or submit a feature idea on our GitHub discussions board.
+If you are coming from Jetpack Stats to Koko Analytics and have any questions or feature requests, don’t hesitate to either get in touch, open a topic on the WordPress.org plugin support forums, or submit a feature idea on our GitHub discussions board.

 Welcome to the community!